nrbxyz/docs/Derpitcraft/README.md

 7. **Spectator Account Policy**: Spectator accounts will not be allowed this season, except for special cases.
 If you need a spectator account for any reason, please raise a ticket.
 Players can use the Replay mod (https://www.replaymod.com/) to create time-lapse's, etc. as an alternative.
 It is recommended to use this mod.

 8.  **Resource Pack Policy**: **Cheating** respource packs are not allowed.
-This includes, but is not limited to, **X-RAY** resource packs.You can only use normal resource packs.
-If we detect you as using a resource pack that gives you an unfair advantage, we can take action.
-Let us know if you are using a resource pack in [`#ds9-general`](https://discord.com/channels/297301054930944011/965132663910436914).
+This includes, but is not limited to, **X-RAY** resource packs.You can only use resource packs that do not give you an unfair advantage.
+If we detect you as using a resource pack that gives you an unfair advantage, we will take action.
+It is a good idea to let us know if you are using a resource pack in [`#ds9-general`](https://discord.com/channels/297301054930944011/965132663910436914).
 9.  **Clients, Mods, and More Policy**: The following lists *allowed* modifications to the game.
 Anything else should be considered not allowed.
 Raise a ticket if you are unsure.
     1. Badlion, Lunar, Salwyrr, TLauncher, MultiMC and the official Minecraft Launcher are allowed. **Ask permission in a ticket for other clients**.
     2. Xaero's Minimap and Xaero's Worldmap with **fair play mode on**.